odileeds/emer2gent-data/README.md

 * `version` - The version number of the metadata format (this page uses `1.0`)
 * `datasets` - An array of [datasets as defined below](#dataset).

+We have created an [initial json schema](schemas/sub-index.json) to provide a full specification and examples are documented below.

 Here is a basic example:

 ```json